top of page

 Strategies for Engagement and Inclusivity

-• Music as a Motivator: Use music daily to energize activities and facilitate smooth transitions..
+• Music as a Motivator: Good music makes everything better.
+Use it daily to energize warm-ups, signal transitions, and create a positive atmosphere.

 Additional Considerations